A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

+Throughout this section, by using the MATLAB package QETLAB~\cite{qetlab}, random probability distributions are sampled uniformly on the probability simplex, and random density matrices are sampled uniformly according to the Hilbert-Schmidt measure.
+Random classical channels are generated by independently sampling a random probability distribution for each column of the matrix.
+Random quantum channels are sampled uniformly according to the Hilbert-Schmidt measure, using the method described by~\cite{kukulski2021generating}.

-\subsection{Energy-constrained Channel Capacities}
+\subsection{Energy-Constrained Channel Capacities}

 We will consider three types of classical and quantum channel capacities with an arbitrary number of energy (or any other linear) constraints.
-First, consider the discrete input alphabet $\mathcal{X}=\{ 1, \ldots, m \}$ where each letter is sent according to a probability distribution $p\in\Delta_m$, a classical channel with $m$ inputs and $n$ outputs represented by $Q\in\mathcal{Q}_{m,n}$, and $l$ energy constraints on the channel represented by $A\in\mathbb{R}^{l \times m}_+$ and $b\in\mathbb{R}^l_+$.
+First, consider the discrete input alphabet $\mathcal{X}=\{ 1, \ldots, m \}$ where each letter is sent according to a probability distribution $p\in\Delta_m$, a classical channel with $m$ inputs and $n$ outputs represented by $Q\in\mathcal{Q}_{n, m}$ such that $Q_{ij}$ is the conditional probability of receiving symbol $i$ given than symbol $j$ was sent, and $l$ energy constraints on the channel represented by $A\in\mathbb{R}^{l \times m}_+$ and $b\in\mathbb{R}^l_+$.
 The \emph{energy-constrained classical channel capacity} is given by